1. What is a Child Medical Consent Form?

 - Taken care of by a nanny or au pair while parents are at work

-Choose an authorized caretaker who understands your moral beliefs and shares your concern for the best interest of your child.
+Choose an authorized caretaker who understands your moral beliefs and shares your concern for your child’s best interest.

-Our sample Child Medical Consent form asks you easy questions that help you fill out the form.
+Our sample Child Medical Consent form asks easy questions that help you complete the form.

 1. Who is the authorized caretaker?

-The parent or legal guardian designates another adult to be the authorized caretaker of their kid in cases of medical emergencies.
+The parent or legal guardian designates another adult to be their kid’s authorized caretaker in medical emergencies.
 The temporary guardian understands the parents’ wishes about medical treatment for their child.

 2. What is the child’s medical history?